DevDroidOne/OpticalFlow_AverageVideoMovement/README.md

  - Scipy
  - Math

- # Beavior
+# Behavior

- When starting the program the program will shearch or a camera connected to the system make sure U have the nessasary librarys installd with PIP and the newest version of python
+ When starting the program will search or a camera connected to the system make sure U have the necessary libraries installed with PIP and the newest version of python
- When the video is running certian points will be chosen to be tracked marked by the red dots and the blue boxes around it is the size of kernal used.
+ When the video is running certain points will be chosen to be tracked marked by the red dots and the blue boxes around it is the size of kernel used.

-The point right in the middel of the video is the average estimated movement of the video.
+The point right in the middle of the video is the average estimated movement of the video.
 The optical flow method used is the luckas kanade method.